United States v. Students Challenging Regulatory Agency Procedures: Student movement

-In the late 1960s, Ralph Nader, with the help of law and graduate students, sought to expose disquieting and sometimes corrupting relationships between industry and government regulatory agencies, whose duty it was to act in the public interest.
+In the late 1960s, Ralph Nader, with the help of law and graduate students, sought to expose disquieting and sometimes corrupting relationships between industry and government regulatory agencies, whose duty was to act in the public interest.
 Notorious among those relationships were the Interstate Commerce Commission (ICC) and United States railroads.
 Members of Congress, such as Senators Lee Metcalf (Montana) and Warren Magnuson (Washington), also had exposed the relationship and its harmful effects on American farmers, consumers, and shippers.
-This public and congressional scrutiny occurred during the tumult of the Vietnam War, especially in Washington, D.C., and the fledgling environmental movement led, in Congress, by Senators Edmund Muskie (Maine) and Henry Jackson (Washington).
+This public and congressional scrutiny occurred during the tumult of the Vietnam War, especially in Washington, DC, and in the fledgling environmental movement, led in Congress by Senators Edmund Muskie (Maine) and Henry Jackson (Washington).
 Among the laws enacted was the National Environmental Policy Act, effective January 1, 1970.

-Within The George Washington Law School, Professor John F. Banzhaf, to the consternation of traditionalists in legal education, encouraged students to identify problematic corporate and regulatory agency relationships and to engage and challenge them in practical, real terms on their own turf.
-The five law students (George Biondi, John Larouche, Neil Thomas Proto, Kenneth Perlman, and Peter Ressler) who formed Students Challenging Regulatory Agency Procedures (SCRAP) began their journey in December 1971 with the filing of a petition in the ICC that sought a $1 billion refund for the failure of the commission to comply with NEPA in approving a 20 percent rate increase (after NEPA's effective date) that SCRAP (and others) claimed discriminated against the movement of recyclable materials by favoring the movement of raw materials.
-In April and May 1972, SCRAP sued the United States and the ICC in the United States District Court for the District of Columbia for violating NEPA in approving the 20% increase (already being collected) and a new 2.5% rate increase on all freight transported by all of the nation's railroads.
-SCRAP then sought a preliminary injunction and a temporary injunction prior to the effective date of the 2.5% rate increase.
+Within the George Washington Law School, Professor John F. Banzhaf, to the consternation of traditionalists in legal education, encouraged students to identify problematic corporate and regulatory agency relationships and to engage and challenge them in practical, real terms on their own turf.
+The five law students (George Biondi, John Larouche, Kenneth Perlman, Neil Thomas Proto, and Peter Ressler) who formed Students Challenging Regulatory Agency Procedures (SCRAP) began their journey in December 1971 with the filing of a petition in the ICC that sought a $1 billion refund for the failure of the commission to comply with NEPA when approving a 20 percent rate increase (after NEPA's effective date) that SCRAP (and others) claimed discriminated against the movement of recyclable materials by favoring the movement of raw materials.
+In April and May 1972, SCRAP sued the United States and the ICC in the United States District Court for the District of Columbia for violating NEPA in approving the 20 percent increase (already being collected) and a new 2.5 percent rate increase on all freight transported by all of the nation's railroads.
+SCRAP then sought a preliminary injunction and a temporary injunction prior to the effective date of the 2.5 percent rate increase.